anjuchamantha/healthcare-samples/deidentify/README.md

 OR you can use a shortcut command to configure default model provider in VS Code: `@command:ballerina.configureWso2DefaultModelProvider`, which will add the  configuration with serviceUrl and accessToken.
 The Wso2DefaultModelProvider is only for testing and evaluation purposes.
 For production use, you should set up your own AI model provider.

-If you want to use a different AI model provider, you can implement your own custom function that calls the desired AI service and register it similarly to the other custom functions.
-For more ballerina AI capabilities, refer to the [Ballerina AI usecases](https://ballerina.io/use-cases/ai/).
+If you want to use a different AI model provider, you can implement a custom function that calls the desired AI service and register it just like the other custom functions.
+For more details on AI capabilities in Ballerina, see the [Ballerina AI use cases](https://ballerina.io/use-cases/ai/)

 ⚠️ Note: AI-based de-identification is non-deterministic and may not be accurate.
 Please review the results manually.